Contents

 Point Cloud Colouring for MLS in TPP

-TOPODRONE Post Processing now includes a point cloud сolorizing feature for data acquired through laser scanning.
-3D models are not only geometrically accurate but also visually informative, facilitating quality control and data analysis.
-This is particularly valuable for projects in infrastructure, construction, and land monitoring.
+TOPODRONE Post Processing now includes a point cloud colouring function for MLS data captured with TOPODRONE laser scanners.
+3D models become not only geometrically accurate but also visually informative, simplifying quality control and analysis.
+This is particularly valuable for infrastructure, construction, and land monitoring projects.

 Stages of the Colouring Process